abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## Ba

+  * Ba-sp.in:
+    5s, 5p in valence.
+Use ground-state as reference.

+  * Ba-sp-new.in:
-  * Ba-sp-new.in: seems to have a ghost around 6 eV Ba-sp-new adds two projectors for f to improve deltafactor and GBRV tests.
+    seems to have a ghost around 6 eV
+    Ba-sp-new adds two projectors for f to improve deltafactor and GBRV tests.
-    Uses excited configuration
+    Uses excited state (5d1, 6s1) as reference configuration

 ## Hf